jerryagenyi/naija-news-hub/docs/dev/file-relationship-rules.md

    - Update actual test files to implement the described tests
    - Update development tasks to reflect testing requirements

+5. **Crawl4AI Integration**: When updating Crawl4AI integration:
+   - Update `docs/dev/crawl4ai-integration.md` to reflect implementation changes
+   - Update `src/scraper/url_discovery.py` and `src/scraper/article_extractor.py` to maintain consistency
+   - Update configuration in `config/config_template.py` if needed
+   - Update tests to cover the changes
+   - Update development tasks to reflect completed tasks

-5. **Time and Date References**: When adding time or date references:
+6. **Time and Date References**: When adding time or date references:
    - Use the MCP time module (`utils/mcp/time.py`) to get the current date/time
    - Follow the format YYYY-MM-DD for dates
    - Update the "Last Updated" timestamp in documentation files